Content

 You’ve just made an appointment for your first ever therapy session.
 First of all, congrats!
-Going to therapy is a big step, whether you’re doing it to treat depression, an anxiety disorder or to get a deeper understanding of yourself.
+Going to therapy is a big step, whether you’re doing it to treat depression or an anxiety disorder or to get a deeper understanding of yourself.

-Psychotherapy, or talk therapy, is all about having meaningful conversations that help you learn about the problems that affect you and how you can deal with them.
+Psychotherapy, or talk therapy, is all about having meaningful conversations that help you learn about the problems that affect you and how you can develop coping strategies to deal with them.

-Whether you meet a local therapist or take part in online therapy, the time you spend with your therapist is an opportunity to talk about anything that’s bothering you, as well as an opportunity to make meaningful progress towards your goals for therapy.
+Whether you meet a local licensed therapist or take part in online therapy, the time you spend with your therapist is an opportunity to talk about anything that’s bothering you, as well as an opportunity to make meaningful progress toward your goals for therapy.

 While therapy is a positive process, it’s very common to feel nervous and unsure of what to talk about before your first session.

-This is totally normal -- after all, you’re going to spend 40 to 60 minutes talking to someone you haven’t ever met before.
+So any uncomfortable feeling you’re having ahead of your meeting is totally valid — after all, you’re going to spend 40 to 60 minutes talking to someone you haven’t ever met before.

-To make the process easier, we’ve shared 10 questions that you’ll likely be asked or want to ask to your therapist during your first session.
+To make the process easier, we’ve shared 10 things to talk about in therapy.
+These include questions to ask your therapist and also things your therapist may ask you about.

-By going over these ahead of time, you’ll be able to walk into your first session feeling prepared, comfortable and ready to make progress.
+By reviewing these ahead of time, you’ll be able to walk into your first session feeling prepared, comfortable, and ready to make progress.

-During this session, you’ll cover topics such as your therapist’s professional information, policies and fees, as well as key topics such as client confidentiality, your rights as a patient and how the process of therapy will typically work.
+Also, after you check in and begin your therapy session, you’ll cover topics such as your therapist’s professional information, policies and fees, as well as key topics such as client confidentiality, your rights as a patient, and how the process of therapy will typically work.

 As part of this process, you’ll need to sign an informed consent document.
 This is a type of legal document that confirms that you consent to take part in therapy.